ethereum/hevm/doc/src/when-to-use.md

-Fuzzing and symbolic execution fits within the [exploratory testing](https://en.wikipedia.org/wiki/Exploratory_testing) part of the test system.
-These test cases have a set of preconditions and postconditions, but the actual action (e.g. function call) is performed by an external entity.
+Fuzzing and symbolic execution fits within the [exploratory testing](https://en.wikipedia.org/wiki/Exploratory_testing) part of the testing methodology.
+Exploratory test cases usually have a set of (sometimes implicit) pre- and postconditions, but the actual action (e.g. function call) is performed by an external entity.
 Let's see an example:

 ```solidity
 pragma solidity ^0.8.19;